KiteBoarder/interview-concepts/README.md

 ### Comparator<? super T>
 Meaning anything super type of T.

+This follows the PECS mnemonic: "Producer Extends, Consumer Super", which means that producers of things should work with things that have an upper bound ( ? extends T) and consumers (like comparator implementations that use things) should work with lower bounds ( ? super T).
+[Link](https://stackoverflow.com/a/13786317/3769451)

 ### method references (Java 8):
 ```
 List<String> list = ...;